-Colombia changed its Colombian visa rules, which went into effect on December 15, 2017.
+Colombia changed its Colombian visa rules, which went into effect on October 21, 2022.

 How to Apply for a Colombia Beneficiary Visa

-The Colombian visa process is fairly easy.
-Also, it’s done online.
-You can apply for a Colombia beneficiary visa online here.
+The Colombian visa process is fairly easy as it’s done online.
+You can apply for a Colombia visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.

 Documents required for the beneficiary visa include:

 Medellin Guru partnered with an insurance agent to offer Colombian insurance services to foreigners including health insurance, auto insurance, homeowners’ insurance, travel insurance and life insurance.